proteanhq/protean/docs/user/domain/aggregate.rst

+.. _user-aggregate:

 ==========
 Aggregates
 ==========

 Aggregates are the coarse-grained building blocks of a domain model.
-They are conceptual wholes - they enclose all behaviors and data of a distinct domain concept and are often composed of one or more :ref:`Entities <entity>` and :ref:`Value Objects <value-object>`.
+They are conceptual wholes - they enclose all behaviors and data of a distinct domain concept and are often composed of one or more :ref:`Entities <user-entity>` and :ref:`Value Objects <user-value-objects>`.

-Aggregates essential are just ::ref:`Entity` with the additional responsibility of managing a cluster of objects.
+Aggregates essential are just ::ref:`user-entity` with the additional responsibility of managing a cluster of objects.
 They responsible for the lifecycle management of all Entities and Value Objects within them, including fetching and persisting data.

 Put another way, all elements in the Aggregate are only accessible through the Root Entity.
 The Aggregate acts as a consistency boundary and preserves data sanctity within the cluster.

 Definition
 ==========

-Aggregate Roots are identified with the help of `@domain.aggregate` decorator:
+Aggregate Roots are defined with the help of `@domain.aggregate` decorator:

 .. code-block:: python